Canonical Heights on Shimura Varieties and the Andr\'e-Oort Conjecture: Canonical Norm on Local Systems of Shimura Varieties

 \begin{proof}

 The key is that the Hodge metric has logarithmic singularities by \cite[Thm 6.6']{Schmid}.

-By Theorem \ref{shhtadmis}, the difference $h-h_{\cL}$ is $O(1)$ plus the difference at the Archimedean places.
-By Schmid's work this is bounded by the logarithm of a power of the absolute value of logarithm of the distance to $D$.
+By Theorem \ref{shhtadmis} and corollary \ref{cor:ourheightsareweil} the difference $h-h_{\cL}$ is $O(1)$ plus the difference at the Archimedean places coming from the fact that our normed line bundle is not \emph{strongly} admissible.
+By Schmid's work\cite[Thm 6.6']{Schmid} this is bounded by the logarithm of a power of the absolute value of logarithm of the distance to the boundary $D=\ol S-S$.
 Since the absolute value of the logarithm of the distance to the boundary is bounded above by $h_A$, the result follows.

 \end{proof}

 \end{proof}